 Opioid-related overdoses and deaths are at an all-time high.
-In fact, drug overdose deaths are now the leading cause of accidental death in the United States.1 More than 700,000 people died from drug overdoses from 1999 to 2017, and more than six out of ten overdose deaths involve an opioid.2
+In fact, drug overdose deaths are now the leading cause of accidental death in the United States.1 More than 450,000 people died from drug overdoses involving an opioid from 1999 to 2018.2

 In the late 1990s, pharmaceutical companies worked hard to convince medical professionals that patients would not become addicted to prescription opioid painkillers.
 Due to this push, healthcare providers began to prescribe them more.
 However, it wasn’t clear right away just how addictive these drugs are.3 Though opioids are necessary for palliative care and following major accidents or surgeries, they have become more commonly prescribed for minor issues, such as headaches or back pain.
 Over the last three decades, as prescriptions for these drugs have been distributed more freely and in higher quantities, we have seen a major rise in misuse, overdoses and deaths as a result.4

 - Opioids – Drugs that act on the body’s nervous system to relieve pain.5

 - Fentanyl – A powerful synthetic opioid analgesic that is similar to morphine but is 50 to 100 times more potent.6

 - Naloxone – A medication designed to rapidly reverse opioid overdose.
 It binds to opioid receptors in the body to block the effects of other opioids.
 An example of this is NARCAN®, a nasal spray administered to patients laying on their back.7